 In this category, you will find posts on general online business law.
 These are topics that are important for website operators to know, but don't really fit nicely in any other category.

 Founders play a critical role in the launch of any company.
-What first-time founders often don’t realize is they are effectively getting married to the other founders in the company.
-Let’s take a look at how to use founders’ agreements for online businesses to prevent the marriage from going bad or at least providing a seamless method for the removal of a founder if it becomes necessary.
+What first-time entrepreneurs often don’t realize is they are effectively getting married to the other owners in the company.
+Let’s take a look at how to use founders’ agreements for online businesses to prevent the marriage from going bad or at least providing a seamless method for the removal of a bad player if it becomes necessary.
 [Read more…] about Chapter 3 – Founders and Founders’ Agreements

 Why start with a video emphasizing the Internet is a level playing field for business purposes?
 Primarily because so many people would contest this assertion.
 And in many ways, these individuals are correct when it comes to peripheral issues.
 However, there is zero doubt that the Internet once represented the single most fair form of capitalism we’ve ever seen on a massive scale.
 A wannabe book store website such as Amazon could pivot to a centralized e-commerce platform and not only compete with the massive brick and mortar retailers – it could crush them.
 A gentleman could start mailing DVDs to people as rentals and slowly, but surely, revolutionize the way we take in content.
 I am, of course, talking about Netflix.
 [Read more…] about Chapter 1 – The Internet Is A Level Playing Field